 Author's Note: So, I have decided to edit and rewrite this story.
 Although the premise is the same as my old story I will be adding and deleting scenes.
 Main reason being was as I was reading my work I realized that there were little plot points that I hinted at or even wrote, but decided not to follow through.
-So if you happen to read the old story you will most likely notice that this chapter is pretty different from the original chapter.
-I'm getting rid of (hopefully) inconsistencies and will try to refine the relationships with all the characters.
+So I'm getting rid of those and will try to refine the relationships with all the characters.
 This is a rewrite of my original fanfiction that was titled the same "Tristan's Hawk".
 Unfortunately, FFN doesn't allow two copies of the same story to be up, so I will be deleting my original story in about a week or so.
 Just so people know that it was my story originally.
 I'm not going to break their rules.
 Hope you like the new and improved story.
 As the movie did, I will probably be playing fast and loose with history.
 And for my new readers.
 Welcome!

 Disclaimer: I don't own the characters from the King Arthur 2004 movie.